Margaret Lockwood: Career

 In 1933, Lockwood enrolled at the Royal Academy of Dramatic Art in London, where she was seen by a talent scout and signed to a contract.
 In June 1934 she played Myrtle in House on Fire at the Queen's Theatre, and on 22 August 1934 appeared as Margaret Hamilton in Gertrude Jenning's play Family Affairs when it premiered at the Ambassadors Theatre; Helene Ferber in Repayment at the Arts Theatre in January 1936; Trixie Drew in Henry Bernard's play Miss Smith at the Duke of York's Theatre in July 1936; and back at the Queen's in July 1937 as Ann Harlow in Ann's Lapse.

 Films

-Lockwood entered films in 1934, and in 1935 she appeared in the film version of Lorna Doone.
+Lockwood began working in films in 1934, and in 1935 she appeared in the film version of Lorna Doone.
 For this, British Lion put her under contract for £500 a year for the first year, going up to £750 a year for the second year.

 For British Lion she was in The Case of Gabriel Perry (1935), then was in Honours Easy (1935) with Greta Nissen and Man of the Moment (1935) with Douglas Fairbanks Jnr.
 These were standard ingénue roles.
 She was the female love interest in Midshipman Easy (1935), directed by Carol Reed, who would become crucial to Lockwood's career.
 She had the lead in Someday (1935), a quota quickie directed by Michael Powell and in Jury's Evidence (1936), directed by Ralph Ince.